 - 30,000 hl in 1936, of which 22,000 from Palestine Brewery

 Hence, imports dropped significantly with the onset of local brewing.
-Despite this, as mentioned, Syrian beer continued as a factor in the market, much of it marketed with “Hebrew labels” according to a June 1937 issue of Palestine Post.
-Even after duty was imposed on the importation (1938) Syrian beer continued to find sales in Palestine, per this 1938 news item.
+Despite this, as noted Syrian beer continued to be a major factor in the market, much of it marketed with “Hebrew labels” according to a June 1937 issue of Palestine Post.
+Even after duty was imposed on Syrian beer importation (1938) it continued to find sales in Palestine, per this 1938 news item.

-The latter notes that a factor was a lower beer excise in Syria than Palestine.
+The latter noted that a factor continuing to favour the beer in Palestine was a lower beer excise in Syria.

 Where did the Syrian beer actually come from?
-Despite the name, I don’t think from Syria proper.
-I have not been able to document commercial brewing in Syria in the 1930s, although possibly it did exist.
+Despite the name, probably not from Syria proper.
+I cannot document any commercial brewing in Syria in the 1930s, although possibly some did exist.

-More likely I think the beer came from Grande Brasserie du Levant (GBL), founded 1930, famed for its Laziza brand, or Brasserie Franco-Libano-Syrienne (Almaza lager), founded 1933.
+More likely, I think this beer came from Grande Brasserie du Levant (GBL) in Lebanon, founded 1930, famed for its Laziza brand, or from Brasserie Franco-Libano-Syrienne (Almaza lager), founded in 1933.
 Each was headquartered in a different zone of Beirut.
-As covered in the Daily Star of Lebanon, GBL, a handsome, International style edifice, was demolished some years ago to build luxury flats.**
+As covered by the Daily Star of Lebanon, GBL’s handsome, International-style edifice was demolished some years ago to build luxury flats.**

-As to why beer from Lebanon would be called Syrian, if it was, perhaps this was due to Syria being mentioned in one of the company names, and/or because Syria and Lebanon were administered together under the French Mandate (until 1943).
+As to why beer from Lebanon would be called Syrian, perhaps it was due to Syria being mentioned in one of the company names, or because Syria and Lebanon were administered together under the French Mandate (until 1943).

-*A former version read “Arabs” for Muslims.
-I intended reference to the language of the 1931 census article I linked to, but mis-recollected Muslims as Arabs.
+*A former version read “Arabs” in lieu of Muslims.
+I intended reference to the language of the 1931 census article, but mis-recollected Muslims as Arabs.
 Now corrected.

-**These have their own interesting history which I may examine later.
-Ditto for the Cyprus brewery.
+**These have their own interesting history, which I may examine later.
+Ditto for the Cyprus brewery mentioned.